Learning how to start a blog has the potential to drastically change your life.

 In our last monthly income report, we made over $17,500 blogging.
 It was a total dream come true.

-Take Michelle at Making Sense of Cents for example.
+Take Michelle at Making Sense of Cents as a successful blog example.

 In just 4 years Michelle went from making $672/mo to making over $100,000 per month from her blog.